federicospataro/slr-kit/README.md

     preprocess          Run the preprocess stage in a slr-kit project terms               Subcommand to extract and handle lists of terms in a slr-kit project.
 This command accepts a subcommand.
-If none is given, "generate" is assumed. fawoc               Run fawoc in a slr-kit project.
+If none is given, "generate" is assumed. regexfilter         Use regex to label garbage terms garbage             Use LLM to label garbage terms fawoc               Run fawoc in a slr-kit project.
 This command accepts a subcommand.
 If none is given "terms" is assumed.
-    postprocess         Run the postprocess stage in a slr-kit project topics              Subcommand to extract the topics from the documents in a slrkit project.
+    synonyms            Use LLM to search and replace synonyms postprocess         Run the postprocess stage in a slr-kit project topics              Subcommand to extract the topics from the documents in a slrkit project.
 This command requires a subcommand.